 As we grow in recovery, we start making and taking phone calls, book-ending, being action partners, giving action groups, speaking at meetings, providing sponsorship, and so on—showing up for other members of UA.
 And in these activities, we begin to see that the key to service is not leadership, not control, not power, but responsibility.
-We find that we are responsible for showing up consistently, for showing up on time, for coming prepared: we are now answerable to other people, when before we tolerated no master.
+We find that we are responsible for showing up consistently, for showing up on time, for showing up prepared: we are now answerable to other people, when before we tolerated no master.

-When we are ready, we take positions—chair, treasurer, literature person, etc.—that entail regularly and reliably showing up for a whole roomful of people.
+When we are ready, we take positions—chair, treasurer, literature person, etc.—that entail showing up regularly and reliably for a whole roomful of people.
 We find that we have become responsible for important and complicated tasks, keeping track of meeting formats, collecting and safeguarding money, maintaining literature inventories, finding the answers to people’s questions, negotiating with outside parties over rooms and rent, printing and telephone services, and so on.

-But again we find that our role is not to build personal empires, not to lecture people on what to do, not to punish misbehavior, not even to correct other people’s misperceptions: our role is simply to keep doing the hard work of keeping the U.A. fellowship alive, so we can help ourselves and other people recover.
+But again we find that our role is not to build personal empires, not to lecture people on what to do, not to punish misbehavior, not even to correct other people’s perceptions: our role is simply to keep doing the hard work of keeping the U.A. fellowship alive, so we can help ourselves and other people recover.

 Some of us come to serve the Fellowship as a whole, as Intergroup or General Service representative, and we discover our responsibility is not just to U.A. at large, but to the underearners still suffering, who have yet to find the program.
 And we discover that we are still not chiefs, not professors, not police, not judges nor jury: we are merely taking responsibility for things that need to be done by someone willing to do them.

-We are always just trusted servants fulfilling the needs and wishes of the Fellowship at the direction of the Higher Power, as expressed through the Group Conscience.
+We are always just trusted servants fulfilling the needs and wishes of the Fellowship at the direction of our Higher Power as expressed through the Group Conscience.
 It is through service that we learn to be truly reliable, both inside and outside the program, holding ourselves responsible to other people for our actions.

 Accountability

 We are accountable for our words and actions, and for the outcomes of tasks that are assigned to us.